UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 directory:

 1.  **Copy (`analysis1/tstools/`) in `analysis2/`**.
-    You end up with two independant packages.
+    You end up with two independent packages.
 If you make changes to one, you have to remember to make the same changes to the other.
 It's the usual copy and paste problems: inefficient and error-prone.
 2.  **Add `analysis1/` to `sys.path`**.
     At the beginning of `analysis2.py`, you could just add